A Seat at the Table

 “If they don’t give you a seat at the table, bring a folding chair.” – Shirley Chisholm

-“A Seat at the Table” exhibit is inspired by U.S. Congresswoman Shirley Chisholm’s words and work toward creating a more inclusive democracy.
+“A Seat at the Table” exhibit is inspired by Congresswoman Shirley Chisholm’s words and work toward creating a more inclusive democracy.
+The exhibit opened in October 2018.

-“A Seat at the Table” opened in October 2018.
-See the press release about the exhibit and the larger Seat at the Table Project in the Institute’s Newsroom.
+- See the press release about the exhibit and learn more about the related Seat at the Table Project.

-Read the news article about the project from Metro: Kennedy Institute’s Seat at the Table project highlights importance of inclusion.
+- Read the news article about the project from Metro: Kennedy Institute’s Seat at the Table project highlights importance of inclusion.

 - Read the coverage of the Institute’s national call to artists in The Taos News: National diversity exhibit issues call for artists.